Today I saw a sign posted on a curb. Seriously. It was not a joke and I didn’t think it was funny at all.

-Sad, but true… in our culture we are becoming a rare commodity.
+Sad, but true.
+In our culture my husband and I are becoming a rare commodity.
 A marriage that has lasted 30+ years and we are more in love than ever.
+And we are still best friends.

 We are both pretty easy-going, but because we were both beginning a new chapter in our lives, it was a challenging time for both of us.
-We had both just moved before our Senior year of high school, from two different areas in the state.
-[I’m a romantic, and I truly believe God brought us together! :0)]
+We were both new Senior in high school, having moved from two different areas in the state.
+Yes, I’m a romantic, and I truly believe God brought us together! :0)

 Since marrying in 1982, we have been in only three churches and lived in 8 different homes–consisting of everything from an apartment to a mobile home, a duplex and rental homes.
 We are grateful for God’s provision every step of the way, and after travelling to several countries on mission trips, we have come to realize that we could live anywhere as long as we’re together!
 (Can you say, AWWWW!)?